ronen567/just-the-docs/docs/optimizations.md

 nav_order: 4
 ---

-# Deep Neural Networks' Optimization Algorithms - An overview of Gradient Decent and its variants
+# Optimization Algorithms - An overview of Gradient Descent and its variants

 ## Introduction